pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - So let's start with HeapTupleTableSlots.
 - Here is our C-style inheritance: we're a subclass of TupleTableSlot (highlight).
-- We have this reference to a HeapTable (highlight).
+- We have this reference to a HeapTuple (highlight).
   - That's defined in access/htup.h.
   - It's got the memory that actually holds the tuple data.
   - A HeapTupleTableSlot points to palloc'd memory, so that's what's in there.